wacncontent/CustomizeTool/addCommentOutput/articles/cdn/cdn-serve-content-from-cdn-in-your-web-application.md

 <a name="update"></a>
 ## Configure the CDN cache to reflect the desired content update ##

-Now, suppose after you have uploaded the static files from your Web app in a blob container, you make a change to one of the files in your project and upload it to the blob container again.
+Now, suppose after you have uploaded the static files from your <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end --> in a blob container, you make a change to one of the files in your project and upload it to the blob container again.
 You may think that it's automatically updated to your CDN endpoint, but are actually puzzled why you don't see the update reflected when you access the content's CDN URL.

 The truth is that the CDN does indeed automatically update from your blob storage, but it does so by applying a default 7-day caching rule to the content.
 This means that once a CDN node pulls your content from blob storage, the same content is not refreshed until it expires in the cache.